-These courts vary in the frequency of their sessions, from every other month to twice weekly, where court is held, from City Council rooms to designated courtrooms, and the number of litigants typically in attendance, from an average of 1-2 to 30-40.
-Some Municipal Courts have suspended conducting any court at all until after May 31st and have no matters to be heard until June or July, 2020.
 All Municipal Court Judges in this District are willing to implement the safety measures outlined above for their courts.
-All Municipal Courts will restrict the number of litigants in their Courts from one at a time to a maximum of 10.
+All Municipal Courts will restrict the number of litigants in their Courts from one at a time to a maximum of 10, plus the judge, court personnel, and court security.

 All Courts have a bailiff or court officer available and city clerk or recorder who will be available to assist notifying those waiting that their case is ready to be called.
 Many Municipal Courts permit those charged with traffic violations to attend driving safety classes.
 As those are currently suspended, many are permitting litigants to complete an online driving safety class in lieu of in-person attendance.